Salwe: Usage

-The number of strands or threads indicate rank in the order.
+The number of strands or threads indicates rank in the order.
 The salwe was worn as a symbol of high character, to maintain the purity of character of one's family or caste.

 During the Konbaung Dynasty, high-ranking ministers with immunity from various forms of execution (thetdawshay) also wore salwe of 18 strands.
-The following is a list of Konbaung-era grades and corresponding number of salwe strands conferred:
+The following is a list of Konbaung-era grades and the corresponding number of salwe strands conferred: